-Cases of domestic violence, which surged threefold during the Covid-19 pandemic, continued to rise.
+Cases of domestic violence, which spiked during the Covid-19 pandemic, continued to rise.

-In January, the government submitted to the parliament amendments to the Law on Protection from Domestic Violence aimed at further harmonizing domestic legislation with international standards.
-Some of the measures included in the amendments envisage strengthening protective measures, a referral mechanism and the establishment of a central register of acts of domestic violence, victims and perpetrators.
-The amendments had not been adopted by the end of the year.
+Amendments to the Law on Protection from Domestic Violence and the Criminal Code, aimed at further harmonizing domestic legislation with international standards and strengthening protection for victims, had not been adopted by the end of the year.